-Non-current assets are assets whose value will not be realized within a period of one year since they are not easily converted into cash.
-The assets are recorded on the balance sheet, and they include property, plant and equipment, intellectual property, intangible assets, and other long-term assets.
+Non-current assets are assets whose benefits will be realized over more than one year and cannot easily be converted into cash.
+The assets are recorded on the balance sheet at acquisition cost, and they include property, plant and equipment, intellectual property, intangible assets, and other long-term assets.

-Non-current assets are capitalized rather than expensed, and it means that the value of the assets is allocated over the number of years that the asset will be in use.
+Non-current assets are capitalized rather than expensed, and their value is drawn down and allocated over the number of years that the asset will be in use.
 Companies purchase non-current assets with the aim of using them in the business since their benefits will last for a period exceeding one year.
-The assets may be amortized or depreciated, depending on the type of asset.
+The assets may be amortized or depreciated, depending on its type.

 Types of Non-Current Assets

-The following are the key types of non-current assets:
+The following are the key categories of non-current assets:

 1. Tangible Assets

-Tangible assets refer to assets with a physical form and those with a finite monetary value.
-The actual value of a tangible asset is obtained by taking the current value of the asset less depreciation.
+Tangible assets refer to assets with a physical form or property that are owned by a company and are central to its core operations.
+The recorded value of a tangible asset is its original acquisition cost less any accumulated depreciation.

 However, not all physical assets are depreciated.
-Assets, such as land, are revalued after some time since they tend to appreciate in value.
+Assets, such as land, are held at cost even though they tend to appreciate in value.
 Depreciation is a non-cash notation that reduces the value of an asset over time.

 2. Intangible Assets